AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 * Then you'll need to fill in the form for reporting a complaint;
 * After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
 There will also be a link to monitor progress towards the solution of your problem.

-2) [Report to GitHub](agrd.io/report) (All settings have to be entered manually).

 <a id="iOS"></a>

 ### **iOS**

-1) Open AdGuard settings;
+* Open AdGuard settings;
-2) Send feedback;
+* Send feedback;
-3) Report incorrect blocking;
+* Report incorrect blocking:

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/ios1en.png" width="350"/>

-4) Fill in the form for reporting a complaint;
+* Fill in the form for reporting a complaint;
-5) After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
+* After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
 There will also be a link to monitor progress owards the solution of your problem.

 <a id="form"></a>